anon-blue/anon.blue/README.txt

                         jhjkhkjjjjjjjjjjjjj
           where do we go from here ?
+I don('t know.
+In d fact, that's always my problem